Knife Sets

 Scandi Set in a side-by-side sheath

-Large knife is a Stromeng Sameniv 7" - Called a Leuku in the UK or a Saami knife in Scandinavia.
+Large knife is a Stromeng Sameniv 7" blade - Called a Leuku or Saami knife.

-As can be seen I've gone slightly unconventional again with the sheath.
-A Piggy back type sheath sticks out a bit and roll around if not worn on the belt through a wide belt loop.
-I wanted this set to lay flat against me whichever way I chose to wear it - hence the side-by-side configuration.
+As can be seen I've gone slightly unconventional again with the sheath as I wanted it lay flat against me whichever way I chose to wear it - hence the side-by-side configuration.

-Large knife is a Leuku style - Made from SAE52100 Bearing steel made for me in Denmark by a master bladesmith.
+Large knife is a heavy duty Leuku style made from 52100 Bearing steel in Denmark by a master Bladesmith.
 It's a full tang 375mm overall length with the blade being 250mm long, 39mm at its widest and 4mm thick.

 Karl's Talisman Leuku Set